Elicit Prior Knowledge: 10 Strategies for Elementary Teachers

 Example: Before starting a science unit on weather, ask students to brainstorm types of weather they know about.
 They might say, “sunny,” “rainy,” “snowy,” or even “thunderstorms.”

 Write all their responses on the board to showcase their existing knowledge.
-Then use it as a spring board to go deeper with those topics.
+Then use it as a springboard to go deeper with those topics.

 3. Picture Walks